Rctho/ETL_project/README.md

 Our group used two publicly available datasets on IMDB titles and their ratings (which can be found at https://www.kaggle.com/komalkhetlani/imdb-dataset ).
 Our datasets were in the form of .csv files, which we loaded into Jupyter Notebook using Pandas.

 # TRANSFORM:

+In postgreSQL:

+Created two empty tables with desired column headings and column data types.

+In Jupyter Lab (Python):

 Reviewed the files and transformed them into data frames.

 Identified the placeholder for null values (“//N”), replaced them with NaN, and then replaced null values with 0.